 I don’t try to be your go-to person for every system under the sun (and I think you should be very skeptical of anyone who does try to do that).
 But what I do know, I’ve studied and worked exhaustively, and if I take your case as a client, I ultimately want to provide you with sufficient resources and knowledge to eventually put myself out of a job.
 I want you to understand why we’re doing what we’re doing and how to do the essentials yourself if you want to, just like you should know how to make biscuits even if you usually prefer to go out to brunch.

 So if you want to be an informed and educated and active consumer of spiritual products and services in the conjure tradition — if you want to know what you’re doing and talking about — you’ll find that here, too.

 I specialize in Success, Protection, Uncrossing, Reversing, and Spiritual Cleansing work.
-Protection work is a particular specialty of mine, and I am not lady-hearted about taking action in cases that consultation and divination reveal to be justified.
+Protection work is a particular specialty of mine, and I am not afraid to get my hands dirty taking action in cases that consultation and divination reveal to be justified.
 I am a firm believer in good old-fashioned personal and home cleansing and protection; experience has taught me that it is the foundation for success in so many other kinds of work.

 To read more about types of altar services I offer and what kinds of cases I do and do not take, see the Types of Altar Work page.